Ellypham92/Elly-Pham---Data-Analysis-Porfolio-/README.md

 # Elly-Pham---Data-Analysis-Porfolio-

 ## Introduction
 Welcome to my Github!
 My name is Elly.
 I am working as a Program Analyst at a local nonprofit in Houston, Texas.
-With significant exposure to Data Analytics in my profession, I wanted to lam pursuing a Master of Science in Data Analytics program at University of Houston-Downtown.
+With significant exposure to Data Analytics in my profession, I wanted to explore more in depth about the Data Analytics field.
+I am pursuing a MS in Data Analytics program at UHD.

-Here are the projects that I worked on in the past or on the progress of comleting.
-These projects are ones that I collaborated with my colleages, my teammate at school as well as working on independently throughout the courses of my data analytics journey.
+Here are the projects that I worked on in the past or on the progress of comletition.
+These projects are ones that I collaborated with my colleages, my teammates at school as well as working on independently throughout the courses of my data analytics journey.

 The tools that I am utilizing are R, Tableau, MySQL, Excel, Python and Orange.